 What kind of appointment do I need?

-We have appointments to book in advance for all GP’s, Nurse Practitioners, Nurses and Health Care Assistants.
-If you need an urgent appointment and there are no appointments available on that day, you will be offered a phone call with a Doctor.
+We have phone appointments to book in advance for all GP’s, Nurse Practitioners, Nurses and Health Care Assistants.
+If you need an urgent appointment and there are no appointments available on that day, you will be place on the urgent list and a clinician will call you make that day.
 The Doctor may be able to help over the phone, issue a prescription for collection, direct you to an appropriate service or ask you to come into surgery for a face to face appointment.

 Our Nurse Practitioners are qualified nurse’s who have undertaken advanced additional training and are able to assess, diagnose, treat and refer patients with a wide range of minor illnesses and injuries such as childhood illnesses, coughs, sore throats and earache, Diarrhoea & Vomiting, urine infections, trips, falls and wounds.
 They can also prescribe medication.